1970 Chevrolet El Camino SS 454 LS6

 After nearly 25 years of dealing in high-end classic cars, muscle cars & hot rods, it really takes something very special to make my jaw drop to the floor when a new vehicle comes rolling off of the transport truck.
 The vehicle that you are looking at right now is one such machine!

-‘Red Hills Rods & Classics’ is extremely proud to offer you this absolutely stunning, all #’s matching and heavily documented 1970 Chevrolet El Camino SS 454 LS6 pickup!
-This one-owner LS6 El Camino certainly has to be one of the finest examples of its kind on the planet, and has never been offered for sale until now.
+‘Red Hills Rods & Classics’ is extremely proud to offer you this absolutely stunning, #’s matching and heavily documented 1970 Chevrolet El Camino SS 454 LS6 pickup!
+This outstanding LS6 El Camino certainly has to be one of the finest examples of its kind on the planet, and has never been offered for sale until now.
 As the story is often told, the Regular Production Option (RPO) LS6 was a 454ci/450hp equipped Chevelle SS, only offered in the pinnacle year of 1970.
 Production numbers vary, but the two figures that appear most often are 4,475 or 4,439, each within spitting distance of each other.
 And that leads to the question of how many 1970 LS6 El Caminos were actually built?
 The LS6 Registry estimates the number of 1970 LS6 El Caminos at 585 units.
 The mighty 454/450hp LS6 power-plant had a one-year reign, and had completely disappeared by 1971.
-As most Bowtie muscle car fanatics well know, finding a true one-owner, all #’s matching LS6 El Camino w/ bullet-proof original documentation is beyond rare.
-Heck, even finding a real #’s matching, fully documented Chevelle LS6 is quite rare, as 99 out of 100 are fake, some w/ re-stamped blocks and/or transmissions, and most have a questionable history of some sort.
-Not the case w/ the ‘jewel’ that you are looking at now.
+As most Bowtie muscle car fanatics well know, finding a true #’s matching LS6 El Camino w/ bullet-proof original documentation is beyond rare.

-As the recipient of a $141,000 concours-level, nut & bolt rotisserie restoration (fully documented), I am guessing that this gorgeous machine looks much nicer than it did when it rolled off of the Chevrolet assembly line back in 1970.
-Finished in its original shade of Shadow Grey (Code 17) w/ Black Stripes & Black Vinyl Top, the bodywork & paint are absolutely second to none.
+The second owner commissioned Lee Barnes @ Barnes Classic Restorations to perform what turned out to be a $141,000 concours-level, nut & bolt rotisserie restoration (fully documented), and I can safely say that this gorgeous machine looks much nicer than it did when it rolled off of the Chevrolet assembly line back in 1970.
+She now sits on our showroom floor here in St. George, Utah, is absolutley 'mint' condition throughout.
+Finished in its original shade of Shadow Gray (Code 17) w/ Black Stripes & Black Vinyl Top, the bodywork & paint are absolutely second to none.
 All of the body panels line up ‘perfectly’ w/ precise gaps throughout, and the Shadow Grey paint is simply ‘flawless’ w/ a brilliant shine.
 There are absolutely NO chips, NO scratches, NO blemishes, and NO distractions whatsoever.
 All of the chrome & stainless-steel trim is absolutely ‘flawless’ as well, w/ a mirror-like appearance.
 The bed area is as ‘perfect’ as the rest of the pickup, including the surrounding chrome trim, down to the ‘flawless’ tailgate release latch.
 This LS6 El Camino is a showstopper folks, from the correct T3 headlights up front, to the chrome Bowtie emblem on the tailgate, and everything in between!
 She also has a perfect stance, and sits on the original 14” SS wheels, wrapped w/ correct Goodyear Polyglas F70-14 tires.
 The undercarriage is just as ‘pristine’ as the top side, and is beautifully detailed w/ correct components from front to back (please look closely at the chassis photos to see how extensive the concours restoration was).

 Now, let’s get to the heart of this beast, shall we?